uzluisf/HCCS335/lectures/lecture06.md

 appropriate.
 It's easy to remove this inefficiency by writing a special `removeMin` method.

-If the numder of deletions is expected to be small, then a popular strategy to use is **lazy evaluation**: When an element is to be deleted, it's left in the tree and merely *marked* as being deleted.
+If the number of deletions is expected to be small, then a popular strategy to use is **lazy evaluation**: When an element is to be deleted, it's left in the tree and merely *marked* as being deleted.

-**Props of lazy evaluation (in this context):**
+**Pros of lazy evaluation (in this context):**

 * Easy to handle if a deleted item is reinserted, do not need to allocate a new node.